owen2345/pub_sub_model_sync/README.md

 - Ability to make class level communication
     Example: If User from App1 wants to generate_email, this can be listened on App2, App3, ... to make corresponding actions
 - Change pub/sub service at any time
+- Support for transactions: Permits to group all payloads with the same ordering_key and be processed in the same order they are published by the subscribers.
+  Grouping by ordering_key allows us to enable multiple workers in our Pub/Sub service(s), and still guarantee that related payloads will be processed in the correct order, despite of the multiple threads.
+  This thanks to the fact that Pub/Sub services will always send messages with the same `ordering_key` into the same worker/thread.
+- Ability to send notifications to a specific topic or multiple topics

 ## **Installation**
 Add this line to your application's Gemfile: